Kanboard Documentation

 To add a new user, you must be an administrator.

-1. From the dropdown menu in the top right corner, go to the menu Users Management
+1. From the dropdown menu in the top-right corner, go to User Management.

 New User

-When you create a local user, you have to specify at least those values:
+When creating a local user, you must specify at least the following:

-• username: This is the unique identifier of your user (login)
+• Username: This is the unique identifier for the user (login).

-• password: The password of your user must have at least 6 characters
+• Password: The password must have at least 6 characters.

 For remote users, only the username is mandatory.